adrianvalenz/bridgetown_cms/README.md

 | `pretty_ext` | `/:categories/:year/:month/:day/:slug.html` | `/updates/2025/10/12/welcome-to-bridgetown.html` |

 **Notes:**
+- The plugin automatically detects your permalink setting from **either** configuration file
 - If no permalink style is configured, the plugin defaults to `pretty`
 - Categories from your post's front matter are automatically included in URLs
 - **Configuration changes require a server restart** to take effect (stop with `Ctrl+C` and run `bin/bridgetown start` again)